img 3341

 Anyway, I was contacted back in 2017 by a gentleman who told me he had a collection of electronics, parts and equipment he wanted to offload and wondered if I would like to make an offer on it.
 I got together with my friend Jason (The Speaker Doctor) and we drove over for a look.

-After completing everything else, realising the pinch rollers were seized on their pivots as they often are, and knowing the time needed for further disassembly and resolution, I put everything in a box and left it until October of 2024, when I finally pulled it all out again intending to finish the job.
-That brings us to December 2024, and I finally have finished this epic repair.
-Thank goodness!
+After completing everything else, realising the pinch rollers were seized on their pivots as they often are, and knowing the time needed for further disassembly and resolution, I put everything in a box and left it until October of 2024, when I finally felt inspired to pull it out again and finish the job.

 Features

 Nakamichi cassette decks generally need no introduction.
 This iconic Japanese manufacturer made a range of ground-breaking machines over the years, some better than others, but most very lovable in their own way.
-This 670ZX was a fairly serious ‘Nak’ back in the day, with three discrete heads, variable record-head azimuth, trimmable bias, level and EQ for all tape types, and a lovely smooth mechanism, albeit with a bit too much plastic for my liking.
+This 670ZX was a reasonably serious Nak back in the day, with three discrete heads, variable record-head azimuth, trimmable bias, level and EQ for all tape types, and a lovely smooth mechanism, albeit with a bit too much plastic for my liking.

 Forget the somewhat over-rated Dragon, the only one many seem to remember.
 The 670ZX, 682ZX, 1000ZXL, ZX-7, ZX-9 and CR-7, amongst others, are some of the finest sounding and performing decks ever made.
 I owned a ZX-7 years ago but sold it.
-That was clearly a mistake!
+That was a mistake!

 Nakamichi ZX-7